Valjevo: Settlements

 Apart from the city, Valjevo covers the administrative area which includes the following settlements:

 Demographics

-According to the 2011 census results, the city of Valjevo has a population of 90,312 inhabitants.
+According to the 2022 census, the city proper has a population of 56,059, while the administrative area has a population of 82,169.

 Ethnic groups

 The ethnic composition of the city of Valjevo:

 Geography

 The Valjevo mountain range (Medvednik, Jablanik, Povlen, Maljen, Suvobor), with gently-rolling hills surrounds the town.
-Divčibare is a plateau in the mountain of Maljen.
-It has an average altitude of 1000 m.
+Divčibare is a plateau in the mountain of Maljen and has an average altitude of 1000 m.
 It is 28 km from Valjevo and 110 km from Belgrade.

 The canyon of the Gradac River (also the name of a Valjevo suburb) ends in the town centre.
-The Gradac is one of Europe's cleanest rivers, as evidenced by the presence of Eurasian otters, which only inhabit unpolluted waters.
+The Gradac is one of Europe's cleanest rivers, as evidenced by the presence of Eurasian otters.
 It abounds in brook trout.
 Also, the artificial lake Rovni is located 15 kilometers from the center of Valjevo.

 Amenities

 The Valjevo mountain range offers clean air, medicinal herbs, forest fruits and wild game.
 The vicinity is kept free of industrialisation and the soil is unpolluted, so the food grown there is healthy.
 Hunting and fishing in the mountain rivers is common.
 The air-spa of Divčibare offers rest and recreation.

 Vrujci Spa has mud baths for rheumatic diseases, as well as a hotel and sports complex with swimming pools.

 Old water mills are found in the thirteen square kilometers natural reserve.

 In Petnica, 5 km away from Valjevo, the Petnica Science Center supports young researchers.
-It has outdoor swimming pools with minor sports facilities, as well as lake Pocibrava, a recreational area.

 The Nenadović Tower (Кула Ненадовића), originally an armory built by Jakov Nenadović and his son Jevrem in spring 1813, is adjacent to the road to Šabac, at the edge of Kličevac hill.
 The construction material was stone from an older Vitković tower.
 Later, the Ottomans turned it into a prison.